Bachelor of Midwifery

 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections

-Apply directly through the Universities Admission Centre (UAC) by October close date:
+1. Lodge an application through the Universities Admission Centre (UAC) by October close date.

 Students must apply through UAC - www.uac.edu.au and include either Bachelor of Midwifery - Callaghan (UAC code 483400) or Port Macquarie (UAC code 483410) among your preferences.

-Selection of applicants will be made on the basis of their Personal Qualities Assessment and academic performance, together with their stated clinical placement preference.
-Applicants who do not apply and sit the PQA or who do not submit a clinical placement preference will be ineligible for consideration for admission.
+Selection of applicants will be made on the basis of their Personal Qualities Assessment and academic performance (UAC - Tertiary Rank), together with their stated clinical placement preference.
+Applicants who do not apply through UAC, or do not apply for and sit the PQA or who do not submit a clinical placement preference will be ineligible for consideration for admission.

 Minimum English Language Proficiency Requirements